s3r3t0/sereto/docs/usage.md

 ![](assets/sereto-new.gif)

-## List Reports
+## List projects

-You can see the list of all reports (including our newly created one) using the following command, which will show you the ID and name of the report, as well as the location of the report's file structure:
+You can see the list of all projects using the following command, which will show you the ID and name of the project, as well as the location of the project's file structure:

 ```sh
 sereto ls